Test Center Rules

 - Students requiring special arrangements (time extensions, low distraction room, magnigication, etc.) must have prior written permission from the Counseling and Disabilities Office.

-Engaging in misconduct will result in dismissal from the test center and reporting of incident to the instructor of record and/or testing agency.
+Engaging in misconduct will result in dismissal from the test center and reporting of incident to the instructor/college of record and/or testing agency.
 Misconduct may result in voided test/or failing grade, further disciplinary action, and/or suspension.
 Examples of misconduct include, but are not limited to the following:

 EXAMPLES OF MISCONDUCT